aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/slicer/_index.md

 ### getRowHeightPixel() {#getRowHeightPixel--}

 <b>@deprecated.</b> Please use the 'rowHeightPixel' property instead.
-Returns or sets the height, in pixels, of each row in the specified slicer.
+Returns or sets the height of each row in the specified slicer, in unit of pixels.

 ```javascript
 getRowHeightPixel() : number;